anarchived/public-archive/README.md

 # Public Archive
 Repository of the entire anarchived public archive (wiki only, excluding region files and map data).

+To see all region files of the archived bases, use [this link](https://mega.nz/file/HkwyAJaC#PpoHel84T_DdIPjsCNqhu2Wvnaz3vZDHWDZBt59BYGw)

 # Writing information
 ```md
 # Base Name